 The latest version of the Handbook for all Faculty, Librarians, and Lab instructors is available here.

-MSVU Faculty Handbook 2023-24
+MSVU Faculty Handbook 2025-26

 Precedence

 The Mount’s precedence system is designed to recognize the seniority of part-time faculty.
 To be placed on the precedence list, faculty must have taught a minimum of two full units over the course of at least two academic years and received satisfactory evaluations.
 At the Mount, part-time teaching positions are awarded based on qualifications and precedence.
 Once all the qualified applicants have been identified, the University consults the precedence list.
 A qualified applicant that has taught seven units will have a precedence of seven and will be awarded the position over a qualified applicant with precedence of two.
-For more information on precedence please consult Article 12.9 of the part-time faculty collective agreement.

 Pay

-Faculty can find their paystubs by logging in to WebAdvisor.
+Faculty can find their paystubs by logging in to WebAdvisor (login-required).
 Please remember once you have logged in, that although you are a faculty member, you will find your pay stubs and T4 forms under the Employee link.
 Financial Services strongly advises part-time faculty members to sign up for an electronic version of their T4.
 You can find this under the Employee Profile section of the Employee link.

 Vacation